Joflamme88/BotDiscord_EditionLimit/README.md

-Check enchantments and Mythics on members of my guild: World Of Warcraft
+BotDiscord check enchant/dungeon all members :  World Of Warcraft